fronchetti/SANER-2018/README.md

 ### * Steps
 1. Clone our repository using: ```git clone https://github.com/fronchetti/SANER-2017```. <br>
 2. To reproduce the data collection process: ```python data_collector.py```.
-This script will create folders and files related to all the projects inside <i>responses.csv</i>, and you may need to allow it on your system.
+This script will create folders and files related to all the projects that are inside <i>responses.csv</i>, and you may need to allow it in your system.
 The collected data will be available in the <i>Dataset</i> folder.<br>

   If you want to jump this step, just use our compacted version of the <i>Dataset</i> folder: https://github.com/fronchetti/SANER-2018/tree/master/Dataset